CongLeSolutionX/ArchExplorer/README.md

 ---

 Welcome to **ArchExplorer**!

 This open-source project aims to demystify the architectures of popular open-source projects by breaking them down into clear, concise, and interactive visualizations.
-We primarily use Mermaid.js diagrams (sequence diagrams, flowcharts, class diagrams, state diagrams, etc.) to illustrate the components, interactions, and data flows within these systems.
-Whether you're trying to understand a new codebase, contribute to an open-source project, learn about architectural patterns, or simply curious about how large systems are built, ArchExplorer provides a visual entry point.
+We primarily use `Mermaid.js` diagrams (sequence diagrams, flowcharts, class diagrams, state diagrams, etc.) to illustrate the components, interactions, and data flows within these systems.
+Whether you're trying to understand a new codebase, contribute to an open-source project, learn about architectural patterns, or simply curious about how large systems are built, `ArchExplorer` provides a visual entry point.

+**`ArchExplorer` is part of a larger initiative, alongside `AlgoVerse` and `Synthetic Zooniverse`, to make complex technical concepts more accessible through visualization.
+[AlgoVerse](https://github.com/CongLeSolutionX/AlgoVerse) focuses on algorithms, [Synthetic Zooniverse](https://github.com/CongLeSolutionX/Synthetic-Zooniverse) on AI models, and `ArchExplorer` on software architectures.
+Together, they provide a comprehensive suite of resources for visual learning in computer science and software engineering.**

 ## Table of Contents